-The fact that you were the standout performer in that role for your previous company or position does not make you the industry expert.
-You could have years of experience and still know nothing about the specifics of your new position.
-Likewise, asking questions does not just add to your experience and knowledge base, it also projects a good image that you are eager to understand your new role and perform well.
+The fact that you were the standout performer in that role for your previous company does not make you the industry expert.
+You could have a ton of experience and still know nothing about the specifics of your position within the new company.

 2. Prepare to Introduce Yourself